razorcell/NodeScraper/README.md

 # NodeScraper
-Basic NodeJs scraping example using remote public proxies or Tor network.

-This is an example project for a NodeJs web scraper.
+This is an example project for a NodeJs web scraping code.

 Main functions are in "Internal_App_Modules" folder.